LonamiWebs/Telethon/.github/ISSUE_TEMPLATE.md

 2. You have already searched for your error on existing issues.
 3. You are testing with upstream code (pip install -U https://github.com/LonamiWebs/Telethon/archive/master.zip).

-If you have a question, ask in the official Telegram group https://t.me/TelethonChat or  https://stackoverflow.com.
+If you have a question, ask in https://stackoverflow.com or find the link for the Telegram group in the description of https://t.me/TelethonUpdates.
 Enhancement ideas are currently welcome, too.

 If you paste code, please put it between three backticks (`):
 ```python